pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 Packet Analysis
 ```

-These concepts are now directly applied to:
+These concepts are directly applied to:

 ```text
 Docker Bridge Networks